 If You've Had COVID-19, Are You Immune?

 COVID-19 affects different people in different ways.
 In addition, there are different strains.
-Health experts don't know whether we really become immune to COVID-19 after we're infected.
-And if we do have immunity, we don't know how long it might last.
-There have been reports of reinfections.
-Some of them involving the same strains.
+Health experts don't know how long immunity to COVID-19 will last after we're infected.
+Some reinfections involve the same strains.

 Previously known types of coronaviruses appear to trigger some immunity.
 Studies show that people are protected against the coronaviruses that cause the common cold for up to a year after an infection.
 And our bodies have antibodies against the virus that causes severe acute respiratory syndrome (SARS) for up to 4 years.

 Most people who've recovered from COVID-19 have antibodies against the virus.
-But there's no evidence that this will protect them if they're exposed to it again.
+But there's no evidence that this will protect them if they're exposed to it again or come in contact with a new strain of the virus.

 Early on, some researchers thought the antibodies in convalescent plasma (the liquid part of blood) from people who’ve recovered from COVID-19 might help people who are sick with the disease.
 But the World Health Organization now advises against it.
 Researchers say convalescent plasma doesn’t improve survival or lessen the need for a ventilator.